petek222/homework4-influxdb/README.md

 	f = open("/content/nashville-tweets-2019-01-28",)

-## Step-5 Check initial Colab Connection
+## Step-5 Check initial Colab Connection and chronograph

 Then execute the test_connection_and_load_tweets.ipynb in colab  to load the nashville tweets database into AWS influxDB:

+Install the chronograph on your linux VM to run queries and visualize data from the influxDB.

+Go to https://portal.influxdata.com/downloads/ to download the chronograph

+Download and unzip the package:

+Run the chronograph

+Connect to the influxDB and view the data

 ## Step-6 Queries - 80 points-